PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 – timestamp, userId, vesselId
 • The system does not allow editing or physically removing entries from the audit log.
 If there is a correction, it is written as a new row referencing the old row.
 • The system always treats the latest updatedAt as final for all data fields.
-• Where “delete” endpoints exist, they must perform a soft-delete (isDeleted flag) to preserve the record, fulfilling the indefinite retention mandate.
+• Where "delete" endpoints exist, they must perform a soft-delete (isDeleted flag) to preserve the record, fulfilling the indefinite retention mandate.

 ---

-### 3\.
-Component Interfaces
+### 3. Component Interfaces

 #### 3.1 Daily Rest-Hour Records